 For each image, include text in the ALT tag.
 This text should be keyword based.
 Google will treat this ALT text an anchor text.

 Is your site heavily image based?
-Check out my 7 Ways to Instagram Marketing Success.
+Check out our 7 Ways to Instagram Marketing Success.

-For instance, if I combine my brand with the keyword “On-Page SEO,” my anchor text would include phrases such as:
+For instance, if I combine our brand with the keyword “On-Page SEO,” our anchor text would include phrases such as:

-- Clayton Johnson’s 10 Tips for On-Page SEO success
+- Guerrilla Agencies’s 10 Tips for On-Page SEO success

-Brand and Keyword Anchors help establish authority in the eyes of the search engines.
+Brand Keyword Anchors help establish authority in the eyes of the search engines.

 The Power of Anchor Text